Zch0414/hlip/data/README.md

 ## Pub-Brain-5

-We provide the *uid* of [Open-BHB](https://baobablab.github.io/bhb/dataset), [Stroke](https://www.icpsr.umich.edu/web/ICPSR/studies/38464), [BraTS23](https://www.synapse.org/Synapse:syn51156910/wiki/627000), [NYUMets](https://nyumets.org/docs/brainapi/), and [UCSFMets](https://imagingdatasets.ucsf.edu/dataset/1).
+We provide the <code>uid</code> of [Open-BHB](https://baobablab.github.io/bhb/dataset), [Stroke](https://www.icpsr.umich.edu/web/ICPSR/studies/38464), [BraTS23](https://www.synapse.org/Synapse:syn51156910/wiki/627000), [NYUMets](https://nyumets.org/docs/brainapi/), and [UCSFMets](https://imagingdatasets.ucsf.edu/dataset/1).
 All of these datasets are publicly available.
-Currently, Pub-Brain-5 can only be built using the uids we provide.
+Currently, Pub-Brain-5 can only be built using the <code>uid</code> we provide.
 We plan to offer a more convenient way to link the dataset in the future.
 Reference code is also provided for convenience.

 **reference:**
 ```bib